nivsmall/CarInFront_CNN_Classifer/README.md

 The repository can be used for any Image Classification task

+# Skip the manual labeling:
+Labeling has already being done, use Json file from used_labels folder Skip to - write tf.record - line of code in main.py

 TODO: for non binary classification: change last layer's activation from sigmoid to softmax, change labeling format to one-hot encoding